Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Abstract

 \section{Abstract}

 This is the second in a series of papers highlighting the applications of reduced and coreduced modules.
 Let $R$ be a commutative unital ring and $I$ be an ideal of $R$.
-We give the necessary and sufficient conditions in terms of $I$-reduced and $I$-coreduced $R$-modules for the functors $\text{Hom}_R(R/I, -)$ and $\Gamma_I$, the $I$-torsion functor, on the abelian full subcategories of the category of all $R$-modules to be radicals.
-These conditions: 1) subsume and unify many results which were proved on a case-by-case basis, 2) provide a setting for the generalisation of Jans' correspondence of an idempotent ideal of a ring with a torsion-torsionfree class, 3) provide answers to open questions that were posed by Rohrer, and 4) lead to a new radical class of rings.
+We give necessary and sufficient conditions in terms of $I$-reduced $R$-modules for the functor $\text{Hom}_R(R/I, -)$ on an Abelian full subcategory of the category of $R$-modules to be a radical. $I$-reduced and $I$-coreduced $R$-modules provide a natural setting for a generalisation of Jans' correspondence, and lead to the construction of a new radical class of rings.